petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 1. Click *Add* (![Add](../../../images/icon-add.png)) to add new user segment.

-At the top of the editor you can set the name, and choose to *Save* the segments or *Cancel* to discard the changes.
-On the conditions section, you can view the current members of the segment as it is defined.
+At the top of the editor you can set the name, choose to *Save* the segments, or *Cancel* to discard the changes.
+In the Conditions section, you can view the current members of the segment as it is defined.

 On the right side of the page, there's a *Properties* menu with these options: